marmelab/react-admin/docs/List.md

 2. Transform the result into a CSV string,
 3. Download the CSV file.

-The columns of the CSV file correspond to all the fields of the records in the `dataProvider` response.
+The columns of the CSV file match all the fields of the records in the `dataProvider` response.
 That means that the export doesn't take into account the selection and ordering of fields in your `<List>` via `Field` components.
 If you want to customize the result, pass a custom `exporter` function to the `<List>`.
 This function will receive the data from the `dataProvider` (after step 1), and replace steps 2-3 (i.e. it's in charge of transforming, converting, and downloading the file).

 **Tip**: For CSV conversion, you can import [Papaparse](https://www.papaparse.com/), a CSV parser and stringifier which is already a react-admin dependency.
 And for CSV download, take advantage of react-admin's `downloadCSV` function.